-The Master's programme imparts skills that go far beyond a Bachelor's programme.
+The Master's program imparts skills that go far beyond a Bachelor's program.
 The curriculum is very research oriented.
 Two large research projects have to be done, a publication in addition to Master’s Thesis must be written.
 The close cooperation with the Fraunhofer KEIM Applied Research Center which is sited at Department of Information Technology ensures that always a large range of interesting and current research topics.
 The Department of Information Technology has a sound network of industrial partners which offer assignments for research projects and final theses.
 This ensures that the course content is always up-to-date, and oriented towards actual research and modern applications.

-HOW IS THE PROGRAMME STRUCTURED?
+HOW IS THE PROGRAM STRUCTURED?

-The Master's programme takes three semesters to complete.
+The Master's program takes three semesters to complete.
 The first two semesters are each divided into three sections: core modules of computer science, electives and research projects.
 The work for the Master’s Thesis is done in the third semester.

 The core modules extend the theoretical foundation in the areas of computer science, IT security and theoretical computer science.
 The research project can be carried out in companies, research institutions or at the Faculty of Information Technology.
 Elective modules can be chosen from the three study foci Autonomous Systems, Data Science or IT Security, or they can be chosen across foci if an individual specialization is desired.
 The study program is completed with the master thesis in the third semester.
 The master thesis can also be carried out in companies, research institutions or at the Faculty of Information Technology.